Fayum mummy portraits: Religious continuity

 Only in the sphere of religion is there evidence for a continuation of Egyptian traditions.
 Egyptian temples were erected as late as the 2nd century.
 In terms of burial habits, Egyptian and Hellenistic elements now mixed.
 Coffins became increasingly unpopular and went entirely out of use by the 2nd century.
 In contrast, mummification appears to have been practised by large parts of the population.
 The mummy mask, originally an Egyptian concept, grew more and more Graeco-Roman in style, Egyptian motifs became ever rarer.
 The adoption of Roman portrait painting into Egyptian burial cult belongs in this general context.

 Link with Roman funeral masks

 Some authors suggest that the idea of such portraits may be related to the custom among the Roman nobility of displaying imagines, images of their ancestors, in the atrium of their house.
 In funeral processions, these wax masks were worn by professional mourners to emphasize the continuity of an illustrious family line, but originally perhaps to represent a deeper evocation of the presence of the dead.
 Roman festivals such as the Parentalia as well as everyday domestic rituals cultivated ancestral spirits (see also veneration of the dead).
 The development of mummy portraiture may represent a combination of Egyptian and Roman funerary practices, since it appears only after Egypt was established as a Roman province.

-Salon paintings

-The images depict the heads or busts of men, women and children.
-They probably date from c.
-30 BC to the 3rd century.
-To the modern eye, the portraits appear highly individualistic.
-Therefore, it has been assumed for a long time that they were produced during the lifetime of their subjects and displayed as "salon paintings" within their houses, to be added to their mummy wrapping after their death.
-Newer research rather suggests that they were only painted after death, an idea perhaps contradicted by the multiple paintings on some specimens and the (suggested) change of specific details on others.
-The individualism of those depicted was actually created by variations in some specific details, within a largely unvaried general scheme.
-The habit of depicting the deceased was not a new one, but the painted images gradually replaced the earlier Egyptian masks, although the latter continued in use for some time, often occurring directly adjacent to portrait mummies, sometimes even in the same graves.